Nikolay Semyonov: Significant works

 Semyonov's outstanding work on the mechanism of chemical transformation includes an exhaustive analysis of the application of the chain theory to varied reactions (1934–1954) and, more significantly, to combustion processes.
 He proposed a theory of degenerate branching, which led to a better understanding of the phenomena associated with the induction periods of oxidation processes.
 He spent most of his career focusing and developing the field of chemical chain reactions.

 Semyonov wrote two important books outlining his work.
 Chemical Kinetics and Chain Reactions was published in 1934, with an English edition in 1935.
 It was the first book in the U.S.S.R. to develop a detailed theory of unbranched and branched chain reactions in chemistry.
 Some Problems of Chemical Kinetics and Reactivity, first published in 1954, was revised in 1958; there are also English, American, German, and Chinese editions.
-He is the only Soviet/Russian Chemistry Nobel Laureate, who received the Nobel Prize in Chemistry (together with Sir Cyril Norman Hinshelwood) for his work in 1956.
+He is the only Soviet/Russian Chemistry Nobel Laureate, who received the Nobel Prize in Chemistry (together with Sir Cyril N. Hinshelwood) for his work in 1956.

 Semyonov had long been a supporter of the Communist Party and the Soviet Union.
 After the Bulletin of the Atomic Scientists accused the Soviet Union of heavy scientific censorship in 1953, he coauthored the Soviet response which denied all accusations.
 He is also noted as being the most famous signatory to a 1971 public letter from Soviet scientists to United States president Richard Nixon, on displeasure in the murder trial of Angela Davis.

-Semyonov trained Russian organometallic chemist Alexandr Shilov, who discovered platinum catalyzed C-H activation.
+Semyonov trained Russian organometallic chemist Alexander Shilov, who discovered platinum catalyzed C-H activation.